NEW YORK STATE DEPARTMENT OF HEALTH

 46 Physically Handicapped Children - Amend the regulation to update and clarify coverage of medical and orthodontic services to children under the age of 21 years under the Physically Handicapped Children’s Program.
 The proposed amendments will allow the inclusion of specific orthodontic procedures and criteria in the Department’s Medicaid Dental Provider Manual.

-52 Tissue Banks and Nontransplant Anatomic Banks – Amend the regulation to update categories of tissues and activities, their definitions and requirements to reflect advances in technology and changes in industry standards and regulations; update requirements that need to be met for tissue bank directors; revise requirements for procurement of tissue from deceased donors, including setting restrictions on banks’ ownership and business relationships with funeral directors and funeral firms, and limiting recovery of tissue to hospitals and appropriately licensed banks; clarify language for license denial and add language for other enforcement procedures to be consistent with public health law.
+52 Tissue Banks and Nontransplant Anatomic Banks – Amend and re-organize the regulation to update categories of tissues and activities, their definitions and requirements to reflect advances in technology and changes in industry standards and medical practice; update requirements that need to be met for tissue bank directors; revise requirements for procurement of tissue from deceased donors, including setting restrictions on banks’ ownership and business relationships with funeral directors and funeral firms, and limiting recovery of tissue to specific locations; revise requirements for reproductive tissue banking; clarify requirements for activities subject to FDA oversight; revise requirements for compensation of donors; clarify requirements for tissue-derived products; clarify language for license denial and add language for other enforcement procedures, including license revocation, to be consistent with public health law.

 55-3 Environmental Laboratory Approval Fee – Amend the regulation to revise the timeline for setting fees charged to environmental laboratories to reflect the State budget process.